xieyuheng/inner/person/sussman/software-design-for-flexibility.md

 is replaced by having that system adapt itself to the new situation, that can be an even bigger win.

+**The problem with correctness**

+We are arguing against the discipline of requiring proofs:

+the requirement that everything must be proved to be applicable in a situation before it is allowed to be used in that situation excessively inhibits the use of techniques that could enhance the robustness of designs.

+This is especially true of techniques that allow a method to be used, on a tight leash, outside of its proven domain, and techniques that provide for future expansion without putting limits on the ways things can be extended.

+Xie: We'd better write proofs for understanding than write proofs to be safe.

 # 2: Domain-Specific Languages

 # 3: Variations on an Arithmetic Theme